- About Us

 At the Nar Valley Federation, we believe that all children should be given the chance to become historians.
 Through examining significant individuals, events and time periods, we give our children the opportunity to engage in their learning and to explain the world as it is by exploring the world as it was.

-Drawing from the historical knowledge and vocabulary taught, the children consider in history lessons the diversity of life experiences in many different places at many different times and give thought to how this has shaped the world we live in.
+Drawing from the historical knowledge, concepts and vocabulary taught, the children consider in history lessons the diversity of life experiences in many different places at many different times and give thought to how this has shaped the world we live in.

 As well as explicitly teaching British history and that of the wider world, we also make use of our rich and varied local heritage either by incorporating it into our history units or by teaching stand-alone units of local history.
 With all this in mind, it is hoped that through our history curriculum we provide all children with enriching, memorable experiences and opportunities that nurture them to become confident and curious historians.

-The Nar Valley history curriculum is planned to ensure historical knowledge and concepts are taught alongside the development of subject-specific skills including: chronology; interpretations of sources and evidence; cause and consequence; continuity and change; similarity and difference.
+The Nar Valley history curriculum is planned to ensure historical knowledge and concepts (also known as substantive and disciplinary concepts) are taught alongside the development of subject-specific skills including: knowledge and understanding of chronology; interpretations of the past; historical enquiry; and organising and communicating information about the past.

 In all classes, we are developing the use of over-arching enquiry questions to focus our learning in History.